 Your ship has gained a guardian spirit.
-This spirit is a hireling with Priest +2, Protector +2, Loyalty +2, and Cost: Protect the Ship.
-It will only listen to your orders.
+This spirit is a follower with Quality +2, Loyalty +2, 3HP, 0 armor, 1d4 damage, shipwise, cunning, spirit, pilot, an instinct of "protect the ship" and a cost of "honor and respect the ship".
 The spirit will never leave the ship, and it can pilot the entire ship by itself if need be.
 If it is killed while the ship is still intact, it comes back to life at dawn.
 If the ship is destroyed, you lose the benefits of this move unless and until the ship is rebuilt or repaired (but not replaced).